 - Pain or arthritis medicine (such as diclofenac, etodolac, ibuprofen, indomethacin, Advil, Aleve, Daypro, Dolobid, Feldene, Indocin, Motrin, Orudis, Relafen, or Voltaren)

 - Phenytoin (Dilantin), tamoxifen (Nolvadex, Soltamox), tolbutamide (Orinase), or torasemide (Demadex)

-Tell your doctor if you are pregnant or planning to become pregnant, or breastfeeding or planning to breastfeed.
+Tell your provider if you are pregnant or planning to become pregnant, or breastfeeding or planning to breastfeed.
 Women in the later stages of pregnancy should not take clopidogrel.
-Clopidogrel can also be passed to infants through breast milk.
+Clopidogrel can be passed to infants through breast milk.